MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/dcom-hardening-change-effect.md

 To resolve these issues, install the latest cumulative update for Windows on both computers that initiate the connection (the remote console or site server) and receive it (the SMS Provider, distribution point, or remote client).
 Besides enhancing the security, installing the update can ensure the same level of DCOM hardening and the logging capabilities.

-The latest versions of Configuration Manager made security changes, so we recommend that you upgrade to [Configuration Manager, version 2203](/mem/configmgr/core/plan-design/changes/whats-new-in-version-2203) or a later version.
+The latest versions of Configuration Manager makes security changes, so we recommend that you upgrade to [Configuration Manager, version 2203](/mem/configmgr/core/plan-design/changes/whats-new-in-version-2203) or a later version.

-## Behavior change of DCOM hardening changes
+## DCOM hardening changes

 Back in 2021, the Windows DCOM Server Security Feature Bypass vulnerability was discovered and released in [CVE-2021-26414](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-26414).
 Later, Microsoft released security updates that improve DCOM protocol hardening.
 However, some applications require a code change to comply with the new security level.
-Therefore, Microsoft addressed this vulnerability with a phased approach, which is configurable by the RequireIntegrityActivationAuthenticationLevel registry key.
+Therefore, Microsoft addressed this vulnerability with a phased approach, which is configurable by the `RequireIntegrityActivationAuthenticationLevel` registry key.
 See the following timeline:

 |Update release|Behavior change|
 |---|---|